ApexInsurtech/Aspire/README.md

 ``ProposalFlow$Initiator``

-This flow creates a proposal to InsurerC, this proposal will have the data Amount = 10, and isBuyer = true.
+This flow creates a proposal to Insurer C, this proposal will have the data Amount = 10, and isBuyer = true.

 In the Broker shell execute the following command: